Critical Thinkers (1st part)

 “Look at me now little girl.
 Actually, both of you look at me.
 Scarlett don’t you dare want to be like President Trudent.
 Evalyn don’t you dare utter those words outside of this home.
 I probably sound very confusing right now.
 Guys trust me, this government is nothing to trust.
 It is an oppressive mess… Just sit still and watch TV You guys are still too young to understand…”

 They stood still, I guess my aggressive tone shocked them because surprisingly they sat down and began watching cartoons.
 Scarlett and Evalyn were never exposed to the evil of our government.
 They are being brainwashed by the educational system.
-I on the other hand was able to witness poverty and the evil behind our government before they were born.
+I, on the other hand, was able to witness poverty and the evil behind our government before they were born.
 I was adopted by Scarlett and Evalyn’s parents when I was 6 years old.
-I still remember how my mother’s tears felt on my face.
+I still remember how my mother’s tears fell on my face.
 I was born to a maid who worked hard to keep me alive.
 Since I was born in the lower class, the government refused to educate me.
-Mother always said, “They try to keep us ignorant, so that we can blindly follow them.
+Mother always said, “They try to keep us ignorant so that we can blindly follow them.
 I will educate you myself.
 I’ll keep you from becoming just another puppet under the control of injustice.”
 My mother told me the real story behind the government.
 The story that gets ignored and censored out of every history lesson taught to the youth of my country.

 I remember the day my ears were opened to the story of how this country became the repugnant Roseland.
 I was a joyful 5-year-old.
 My mother came home, and I was watching the news with my uncle.
 President Trudent was giving his regular 5:00 speech.

 “Fellow Roselanders, it is time to give our daily salute to me, your all mighty leader and to our beautiful, humble country.
 Our country which shines so bright!
 We must all be proud of our government, the best one on earth!
 Remember, smile at all times.”
 He gave the camera his typical bright smile.
 Such a beautiful smile on a pitiful and worthless man.
-After his moment of fake smiling he said, “All rise.”
+After his moment of fake smiling, he said, “All rise.”
 My uncle and I stood up and we put our hands over our hearts while listening to the national anthem.